 Don't Put Off Visiting An Optometrist Today!

 It's important to visit a reputable optometrist annually or at least once every two years so that they can check the health of your eyes.
 For some, they may find it a hassle because oftentimes, people have to take time off work or school just to visit the optometrist.
-However, if you do happen to live near one of these eye clinics, then you don't have an excuse for not visiting them.
+However, if you do happen to live near one of these eye practices, then you don't have an excuse for not visiting them.

-An optometry clinic is somewhere where you will be able to receive eye tests that allow you to know the condition of your eyes now and in the future.
+An optometry practice is somewhere where you will be able to receive eye tests that allow you to know the condition of your eyes now and in the future.
 Optometrists here are trained to prescribe optical aids for patients who come in with vision problems as well as give advice on what precautions are needed for those looking after their vision.